terrier-org/pyterrier/README.md

 1. Make sure that `JAVA_HOME` environment variable is set to the location of your Java installation
 2. `pip install python-terrier`

+### macOS

+1. You need to hava Java installed.
+Pyjnius/PyTerrier will pick up the location automatically.
+2. `pip install python-terrier`

 ### Windows
 Pyterrier is not available for Windows because [pytrec_eval](https://github.com/cvangysel/pytrec_eval) [isn't available for Windows](https://github.com/cvangysel/pytrec_eval/issues/19).
 If you can compile & install pytrec_eval youself, it should work fine.